lynnlangit/gcp-for-bioinformatics/7_samtools_deployments/README.md

-# GCP Cloud Deployment Options for Bioinformatics
+# GCP Cloud Compute Service Options for Bioinformatics

 Genomic researchers often use open source genomic data analysis tools.  **Samtools** is a widely used example.
 This toolset is defined as *"Utilities for the analysis of genomic files which use the Sequence Alignment/Map (SAM) format"*, source code can be found at this [link](http://www.htslib.org/doc/samtools.html).